Kuuuube/Misc_Scripts/scripts_and_programs/keepass_databasebackup_patch/README.md

 ## Notes

 - The original version by Francis Noël can be found here: [databasebackup](https://keepass.info/plugins.html#databasebackup).
+This fork was built off of `DataBaseBackup-2.0.8.6`.

 - The following note is provided with the original version: `Note: DataBaseBackup does not use KeePass' I/O infrastructure, therefore the plugin is incompatible with most other plugins that are providing support for more protocols (like IOProtocolExt).`